jhd8h/week5/README.md

 The goal of the assignment was to implement a solution for a 'wahoovian' matrix transformation, an imaginary transformation that will, if a given matrix is square:

-	Transpose the given matrix
+Transpose the given matrix, and negate each value
-	Negate each value